voxel51/fiftyone-auth-migration/migration-workflow.md

 script is installed and ready to run.

-3. The Auth Migration Script must be run in a location that has access to call REST APIs in the running deployment.
+3. The Auth Migration Script must be run in a location that has access to call the deployment's REST APIs.
 This may mean running in the same cluster as the deployment or in the same network as the VM that runs Fiftyone Teams.